paufregi/galaxy-merchant-guide/README.md

 * 'Question' lines always produce output always produce an error message as output
 * An intergalactic number can represent only one roman symbol
 * A roman symbol can be represented only by one intergalactic number
+* Only positive number can be converted in roman

 ## Requirements